-Some organisations may decide they want to delay when test results are visible on the patient record to allow themselves time to speak to the patient themselves.
+Some organisations may decide to delay when test results are visible in patient records to given them time to review them first.

 If you have a test result that has been delayed, the time and date it will be available will be displayed so you know when to check back.
 PKB does not send an email when the result becomes available, so its important to remember when the result will become visible.